davidgilbertson/react-recollect/README.md

 # React Recollect

+## What?

-Recollect is a state management library, an alternative to Redux.
+Recollect is a state management library for React, an alternative to Redux.

-## Why does this exist?
+## Why?

 Recollect aims to solve two problems with the traditional React/Redux approach: